Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 To begin selecting pages to archive, simply check the boxes next to the pages you want to archive.
 Selecting a page will select it and all of its nested pages.
-Individual nested pages aren’t able to be deselected.
+To deselect individual nested pages, simply uncheck the boxes.

-To archive a single page, click the page’s ••• menu and select Archive.
+To archive a single page, select More actions (•••) and select Archive.